-- The student completes and submits a form to the Registrar requesting evaluation for Credit for Experiential Learning.
-Forms are available at the Registrar's office, or on the Portal at https://portal.lackawanna.edu/ICS/Student_Services/Registrar/. - 2.
+- 1. The student completes and submits a form to the Registrar requesting evaluation for Credit for Experiential Learning.
+Forms are available at the Registrar's office, or on the portal at https://portal.lackawanna.edu/ICS/Student\Services/Registrar/.
+Applications must be submitted before the semester in which the student applies for graduations.
+Applications that aren't submitted within this time-frame will be denied. - 2.
 The request should indicate the course(s) for which the student is requesting consideration and should be accompanied by a portfolio of supporting documentation with clear emphasis on demonstrated learning and proficiency as well as experience.
 Documentation may include but is not limited to Certificates of Training, Continuing Education Units, etc. Letters of recommendation, job performance evaluations, etc., may also be submitted but will be considered supplemental to the evaluation process.
 Additionally, a written narrative must be prepared, numbering from three to five pages, which details the student's knowledge, expertise, and experience regarding the area of the requested credit. - 3.
-The student must submit a \$35 non-refundable, processing fee (payable to Lackawanna College) at time of application.
+The student must submit a \$35 non-refundable, processing fee for each course (payable to Lackawanna College) at time of application.
 Upon receipt of the written application and payment, the relevant division chair/program director will review the file and make a determination.
 Faculty consultants may be called in to offer their expertise.
 If accepted, the form will be sent to the Dean of Curriculum and Faculty Affairs for final approval.
 Students will be notified by email of the College's decision. - 4.
-Once approved, the student is responsible for paying for the cost of one credit (which is separate from the \$35 processing fee).
+Once approved, the student is responsible for paying for the cost of one credit per course (which is separate from the \$35 processing fee).
 Once payment is made, the Registrar's office will enter the credits on the student record.